-Internet / Intranet: New applications were developed and new capabilities were offered, such as support for holding General Meetings, distributing insurance products, telephone directory information, etc. The new risk management system applied via the Intranet is being pilot-tested in selected Branches.
-An "e-learning" system was installed and is being pilot-tested, and an application was developed to monitor mail traffic between Support Centres and Branches coming under their jurisdiction.
+Internet/Intranet: New applications were developed and new capabilities were offered, such as support for holding general meetings and distributing insurance products and telephone directory information.
+The new risk management system applied via the Intranet is being pilot-tested in selected branches.
+An "elearning" system was installed and is being pilot-tested, and an application was developed to monitor mail traffic between Support Centres and Branches coming under their jurisdiction.
 The money order transfer system operating via the Bank's Intranet network was enriched with additional capabilities.
-Moreover, a new system taking advantage of the Intranet's capabilities for the distribution of Alpha Insurance Company's products via the Bank's Branch network was designed and developed.
+Moreover, a new system taking advantage of the Intranet's capabilities for the distribution of Alpha Insurance Company's products via the Bank's branch network was designed and developed.